junichi11/php-sigfiles-generator/README.md

 # PHP Signature Files Generator

-Application that generates PHP signature files from the official HTML documentation.
+Application that generates PHP signature files from the official PHP HTML documentation.

 ## How to run